JetBrains/jpa-buddy-documentation/faq/faq.md

 * Clear the cache: go to _File -> Invalidate caches... -> Tick all the boxes -> Invalidate and Restart_
 * Reinstall the plugin: go to _Settings -> Plugins -> Marketplace tab -> Type JPA Buddy -> Click Install_

-If this still does not help, and you have the latest stable versions of <a href="https://www.jetbrains.com/idea/download/other.html" target="blank">IntelliJ IDEA</a>  and <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/versions" target="blank">JPA Buddy</a>, please write to us on <a href="https://discord.com/invite/zUsVXYGsQr" target="blank">Discord</a>.
+If this still does not help, and you have the latest stable versions of <a href="https://www.jetbrains.com/idea/download/other.html" target="blank">IntelliJ IDEA</a>  and <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/versions" target="blank">JPA Buddy</a>, please create a ticket on <a href="https://youtrack.jetbrains.com/issues/JPAB" target="_blank">YouTrack</a>.
 When making the request, we would appreciate it if you could mention the version of IntelliJ IDEA, its type (CE or Ultimate), and the version of JPA Buddy.

 ## Why aren't my entities showing up during reverse engineering?